bacalhau-project/bacalhau/docs/examples/model-inference/stable-diffusion-gpu/index.md

 display(pil_img)
 ```

-When running this code, if you check the GPU RAM usage, you'll see that it's sucked up many GBs and depending on what GPU you're running, it may OOM(Out of memory) if you run this again.
+When running this code, if you check the GPU RAM usage, you'll see that it's sucked up many GBs, and depending on what GPU you're running, it may OOM (Out of memory) if you run this again.

-You can try and reduce RAM usage by playing with batch sizes (although it is only set to 1 above!) or more carefully controlling the tensorflow session.
+You can try and reduce RAM usage by playing with batch sizes (although it is only set to 1 above!) or more carefully controlling the TensorFlow session.

 To clear the GPU memory we will use **numba**.
 This won't be required when running in a single-shot manner.